cloud-atlas-ai/flows/Daily Task Critique/user_prompt.md

 # User prompt

-Based on the content in the input, critique my day,.
+Based on the content in the input, critique my day.

 - Today's agenda is the input.
 - Additional context includes information about my week and other days.
 Use that as additional information that helps with the critique.